 Karaoke Studios Doredoredo

-At Karaoke Studios Doredoredo in the Shimogyu-ku district, you have the option of being the entertainment of the night while you enjoy your drinks.
+At Doredoredo in the Shimogyu-ku district, you have the option of being the entertainment of the night while you enjoy your drinks.

 Whether you’re new to sake, or a sake fan looking to try new things, Sake Ichi is a good bet.
 Located in Pontocho, the bar has around 100 different sake varieties to choose from.

-The riverside district of Pontocho is at the heart of Kyoto’s nightlife, with plenty of lively bars and clubs to choose from.
-You can also find quite a few gems that offer unique experiences though, if you’re willing to go slightly off the beaten track to districts further away.
+The riverside district of Pontocho is at the heart of Kyoto’s nightlife, with many lively bars and clubs to choose from.
+And as you can see, you can also find quite a few hidden gems that offer unique experiences, if you’re willing to go slightly off the beaten track to districts further away.

 Here’s to a great night out in Kyoto! 🙂